Mike Cairnduff from Hello Teacher!

 Don't only bring a credit card to China - you will need cash too

 You’ll need cash for small purchases and for the merchants that don’t accept card.
-For example, Chinese taxi drivers are notorious for not accepting card.
+For example, Chinese taxi drivers are notorious for not accepting cards.

 7. Common toiletries